django-cms/djangocms-frontend/docs/source/plugins/components.rst

 `universal icon picker <https://github.com/migliori/universal-icon-picker>`_.

 .. image:: screenshots/icon-picker.png
+    :alt: The universal icon picker showing a grid of selectable icons

 A version of it is bundled with ``djangocms-frontend``.
 It currently contains support for the following icon sets: